 This vendor guide is designed to provide general information regarding the University’s procurement policies.
 University policies are based on federal, state and local laws.This guide is meant to provide a brief overview of University procurement process.

-- All purchases shall be authorized by a purchase order signed by the Director of Materials Management or an authorized representative based on the request and need of each University department.
+- All purchases shall be authorized by a purchase order signed by the Director of Purchasing & Distribution Services or an authorized representative based on the request and need of each University department.

 - Purchases costing $5000 or less many be made by the requesting Department Head or authorized representative without competitive bids.